Having a sick pig can be stressful and traumatic, especially when trying to find the cause of its symptoms.

 When my pig started vomiting uncontrollably, I knew that this was an acute symptom.
 Pigs can’t tell us when they feel sick or under the weather.
 Luckily, I contacted a neighboring pig farmer who had been in the pig-raising game for decades.

 How do you care for a sick pig?
-When a pig is sick, identify acute symptoms, if it’s drinking and eating, and treat it accordingly.
-Acute symptoms include vomiting, lethargy, lack of appetite, continuous diarrhea, constipation, body trembling, erratic twitching, and even paralysis.
+When a pig is sick, identify acute symptoms.
+Acute symptoms include vomiting, lethargy, lack of appetite, continuous diarrhea, constipation, body trembling, erratic twitching, and paralysis.
 Once you identify the symptoms, you can identify what’s wrong and know specific steps to take (listed below).

 I had done all my research on creating a hygienic pigsty and what foods to avoid to prevent my pigs from getting sick.
 Generally, pigs are pretty easy to raise if they have good hygiene and a clean shelter with wholesome, nutritious food.
 However, they can still develop various illnesses and diseases, so you need to be hands-on with caring for your sick pigs.